 One thing you should not use while in the shower is conditioner.
 Chemicals in hair conditioner will bind the radiation to your hair and give you a wicked cancerous bed head when you wake up the next morning!
 Make sure even to blow your nose as you wash because the fallout radiation will go into every nook and cranny!

-7 – Potassium Iodine Tablets
+7 – Potassium Iodide Tablets

 Iodine Tablets can be a lifesaver if you find yourself exposed to nuclear radiation fallout.
 This explanation of what these pills actually are is directly from the CDC website.